 - I enjoy developing a lot, and this has been one of my biggest endeavours: giving to other engineers features that I would like to do myself.
 This has proven to be more difficult than I initially thought.

 - Having awkward conversations, about missing a deadline, a particular behaviour, or some other thing, has created a psychological burden in me.
 In some cases it actually keeps me awake at night, thinking about some displeasing situation, which of course has ramifications in my overall performance later.
 I think this is because these people are not just my colleagues, but friends.
 Striking the balance between keeping a good relationship and having a tough conversation is tricky and no article or book prepares you for that.

 - A lot of books and blogs advise on having 1 on 1 meetings.
-I do have then every two weeks for half an hour, but, and this is my own failure as well, a lot of times the conversation leads to the status of project.
-I don't think this is point of those 30 minutes, since it just becomes a mental exercise around jira tasks status.
-This post gave me some useful guidance that I will put in practise in 2018.
+I do have them every two weeks for half an hour, but, and this is my own failure as well, a lot of times the conversation leads to the status of the project.
+I don't think this is the point of those 30 minutes, since it just becomes a mental exercise around jira tasks status.
+This post gave me some useful guidance that I will put into practice in 2018.

 - I am particularly proud of hiring a world class team this year: Anders Ha, Serg Dort, David Rodrigues, Diego Petrucci, Michael Brown and Wagner Truppel.
 All these people were sourced by me, or indirectly referred (Serg used to work with Wagner).
 Hiring good people is f&%ing difficult, don't let anyone tell you otherwise.

 - Improve my ability to focus.

 I would like to end this post by sharing some sentences, typical from books that you can find in the "Self-help & personal development" section, but nevertheless have helped me: